Cole-Abbott/e_skin_firmware_final/README.md

 2. **Open in MPLAB X IDE**
     - Import the project into MPLAB X IDE.
     - Ensure you have the correct compiler and device family selected.
+    - The project was developed using MPLAB X IDE v6.20, so it is recommended to use this version or later.

 3. **Build and Flash**
     - Connect your PIC32 MZ EF board.